 Talk to a treatment expert

-F. Hoffman-La Roche & Co. was founded in 1896 by Fritz Hoffmann-La Roche, a Swiss businessman.
+F. Hoffmann-La Roche & Co. was founded in 1896 by Fritz Hoffmann-La Roche, a Swiss businessman.
 Among its early successes, it became the first company to mass-produce Vitamin C. It would also go on to be the leading supplier of vitamins.
 However, it wasn’t until the mid-1950s that Roche chemist by the name of Leo Sternbach synthesized the first benzodiazepine chlordiazepoxide, which would later be marketed under the brand name Librium in 1960.

 Three years after Librium, the drug maker would introduce Valium (generic name diazepam), a groundbreaking benzodiazepine medication that would become a generational answer to treating anxiety, muscle spasms, and seizures.